ntema/E-commerce-API-project/README.md

 # E-commerce-API-project
 An e-commerce API project with jwt authorization and admin dashboard functionalities.
 This application demonstrates an E-commerce website using the MEN stack.
-The application loads products a MongoDB database and displays them.
+The application loads products to MongoDB database and displays them.
 Users can select to display products in a single category.
 Users can click on any product to get more information including pricing, reviews and rating.
 Users can select items and add them to their shopping cart

-# Live Demonstration
+# POSTMAN Documentation
 The E-commerce postman documentation can be viewed [here](https://documenter.getpostman.com/view/19932253/Uz5GovsG).
 # Getting Started
 To get started you can simply clone this ecommerce repository and install the dependencies.